-First, the Congressional Review Act violates equal protection.
+First, the Congressional Review Act violates the Constitutional requirement that the government give all citizens "equal protection of the laws."
 Fifty-one votes does not equal sixty.
-The Act allows the Senate to pass legislation under the Review Act with only fifty-one votes, but the Senate’s Cloture Rule, XXII, requires sixty votes to pass most other legislation.
-Thus, the Review Act protects unequally (1) citizens protected by statutes that delegate authorities to agencies and (2) citizens protected by statutes directly.
-This arrangement fails intermediate scrutiny and the rational basis test.
+The Act allows the Senate to pass legislation under the Review Act with only fifty-one votes; the Senate’s Cloture Rule, however, requires sixty votes to pass most other legislation.
+Thus, the Review Act protects citizens unequally.

-Third, the Congressional Review Act and the Senate Cloture Rule, XXII, together, violate the separation of powers by creating a situation in which Congress can more easily rescind statutory authorities than expand them.
-The Congressional Review Act allows Congress to repeal delegations to agencies with fifty-one votes, but the Cloture Rule prohibits delegating new authorities to agencies without sixty votes.
-Over time, that one-way ratchet erodes the Executive Branch’s authorities.
-That mechanism violates the separation of powers.
+Third, the Congressional Review Act and the Senate Cloture Rule, together, violate the separation of powers by creating a situation in which Congress can more easily rescind statutory authorities than expand them.
+The Congressional Review Act allows Congress to repeal delegations to agencies with fifty-one votes, but the Cloture Rule prohibits Congress from delegating new authorities to agencies without sixty votes in the Senate.
+Over time, that one-way ratchet erodes the Executive Branch’s authorities, which violates the separation of powers.

 For these three reasons, the Congressional Review Act violates the Constitution.
 Acts contrary to the Constitution are void.
 Because the Constitution voids the February 16, 2017, act that rescinded the Stream Protection Rule, the Stream Protection Rule remains in effect and applied to the King II Mine expansions.
 Restoring the Stream Protection Rule will stop that coal mine expansion.